My main area of research is the design, analysis and implementation of algorithms for solving a variety of problems from different domains.

 same time raise fundamental questions.
 I am also interested in the implementation of geometric algorithms.

 computers to solve computationally intensive or time-sensitive problems in spatial data manipulation.
-Parallel computing is considered the

-main area of growth within computer science.
 A focus area of application of this research is

 Geographic Information Systems (GIS).

 Other areas of application include Medical Imagery, Treatment Planning, as well as Environmental Modeling.

 substantial funding allowing the acquisition of parallel computers and the research support.